QData/deep2Read/Basic2LearnDeep.md

 ## The List of deep learning tutorials we have read for Learning deep learning

+> Last Edit of this page: Jan 2018.

 <!--<h1>Sections of Our Learning MachineLearning Topics</h1>-->